The Last Kingdom S4 E7 review: a royal funeral, the abuse of power, and a little artistic licence

 The funeral scene evokes the portrayal of the best-known Anglo-Saxon royal funeral: that of the last direct descendent of Alfred’s line, Edward the Confessor, whose 1066 funeral is depicted on the Bayeux Tapestry.
 In The Last Kingdom the banners, the processional cross, the lines of priests and soldiers, and sumptuous coffin carried on a bier strike the right note as the funeral wends its way through the streets of Aegelesburg.
 However, not everyone agrees.
 The Mercian people are tired and hungry, and understandably frightened of ‘The Sickness’, and so there is a fair bit of hostility to Aethelred now that he is dead.
 Insults are directed at the coffin and, although no riot ensues, dignity dissolves as the mourners themselves quickly break off to plot their next moves.

-Under cover of the funeral, our hero Uhtred (Alexander Dreymon) and most of his companions sneak into the town, naughtily breaking lockdown courtesy of Father Pyrlig (Cavan Clerkin) – they’re not planning some commando raid, but Uhtred is needed in the serious politics which are afoot.
+Under cover of the funeral, our hero Uhtred of Bebbanburg (Alexander Dreymon) and most of his companions sneak into the town, naughtily breaking lockdown courtesy of Father Pyrlig (Cavan Clerkin) – they’re not planning some commando raid, but Uhtred is needed in the serious politics which are afoot.
 The Mercian succession is still in question and news reaches Aegelesburg of the Mercian Eardwulf’s flight and his responsibility for the death of Aethelred.
 Two factions among Mercia’s ealdormen argue it out in a meeting of the witan [council].

 While there are obvious nods to modern democracy, the witan is not overplayed as some ancient ancestor of the Westminster parliament.
 There is discussion, there’s shouting, and there are moments when persuasive speech is needed, but decisions are about consensus and authority rather than a vote.
 King Edward of Wessex (Timothy Innes) asserts his right to sit in the Mercian witan.
 His influence on proceedings is not appreciated, but the presence of a powerful neighbour is certainly felt.
 Is the young king learning?
 Later, one of the ealdormen, Burgred (Dorian Lough), overreaches himself, but Edward, with the air of one who is beginning to feel comfortable in the mantle of kingship, points out that the ealdorman’s son has been taken to Wessex “for religious instruction”.
 It is a sneaky bit of hostage-taking which is very much in line with the way that medieval rulers could ensure good behaviour.